olizzh0105/review-data-source-analysis/README.md

 - A reasonably stable and repeatable collection process
 - Suitable structure for future automated ingestion

-Phase II then moves beyond source selection into large-scale collection and analytical comparison of Google Play Store and Apple App Store reviews.
+Phase II moves beyond source selection into large-scale collection and analytical comparison of Google Play Store and Apple App Store reviews.

 The full Phase I business and technical assessment is available in [`assessment.md`](./assessment.md).